kaseLunt/etherfi_sample_kotlin/README.md

 4.  **Build and Run:**
     * Open the project in Android Studio.
     * Let Gradle sync.
-    * Run the app on an emulator or physical device.
+    * Run the app on an emulator or physical device (easiest to use the emulator built in to Android Studio)

 ## 📈 Future Improvements